tbobm/tbobm-blog/content/posts/complete-health-checks/index.md

 - **Instant Cache Status Visibility**: A well-implemented health check can report if cache layers (e.g., Redis, Memcached) are operational, helping diagnose performance bottlenecks.
-- **Granular System Insights**: Instead of a binary "up or down" status, a rich health check endpoint can return structured data about application health, making it easier to debug issues before they escalate.
+- **Granular System Insights**: Instead of a binary "up or down" status, a more granular health check endpoint can return structured data about application health, making it easier to debug issues before they escalate.

 ## How to set them up